HomeBlogWhat is MEA in PEM fuel cell?...

 Advancements in MEA Technology

 Ongoing research is focused on addressing these challenges.
-Catalyst innovations aim to reduce platinum loading and find alternative materials — including non-platinum catalysts based on transition metal carbides, nitrides, and oxides, and platinum-alloy catalysts with reduced platinum content but enhanced activity.
+Catalyst innovations aim to reduce platinum loading and find alternative materials, including non-platinum catalysts based on transition metal carbides, nitrides, and oxides, and platinum-alloy catalysts with reduced platinum content but enhanced activity.
 Membrane improvements include alternatives like Aquivion with improved conductivity and durability, and composite membranes combining polymers with inorganic materials.
 Enhanced GDLs use advanced carbon materials like carbon nanotubes and graphene, along with improved hydrophobic treatments.
-Integrated water and thermal management is advancing through microfluidic channels for precision water/thermal regulation and improved heat exchanger designs.
+Integrated water and thermal management is advancing through microfluidic channels for precision water and thermal regulation and improved heat exchanger designs.

 Future Outlook